 “The word ‘patient’ is used often when the Fed’s policy direction is still tightening but its next rate hike can wait for a considerable time.
 So risk assets now enjoy support from what we can call Powell put,” said Tomoaki Shishido, economist at Nomura Securities.

 “Similarly, Trump also softened his stance on China after sharp falls in stock prices.
 He has offered an olive branch to China and there’s no reason China would not want to accept it,” he said.

 U.S. and Chinese officials are working on arrangements for higher-level trade talks after mid-level officials this week discussed U.S. demands that would require structural change in China to address issues such as IP theft, forced technology transfers and other non-tariff barriers.

 U.S. Treasury Secretary Steven Mnuchin said late on Thursday that Chinese Vice Premier Liu He will “most likely” visit Washington later in January for trade talks.

-In the foreign exchange markets, the dollar rebounded after hitting three-month lows against major currencies.
+In the foreign exchange markets, the dollar was broadly soft after a small rebound from three-month lows the previous day.